MeltwaterArchive/tornado/README.md

 ## Documentation

-Documentation for the Tornado project can be found in (docs/).
+Documentation for the Tornado project can be found in [the docs directory](docs/).

 ## Change Log

-Recent changes to the Tornado project can be found in (CHANGELOG.md).
+Recent changes to the Tornado project can be found in [CHANGELOG.md](CHANGELOG.md).

 ## Configuration

-Configuration for Tornado should be stored in `/etc/tornado/parameters.yml' - an example production configuration (also used for the development VM described below) can be found in [resources/config/production/parameters.yml].
+Configuration for Tornado should be stored in `/etc/tornado/parameters.yml' - an example production configuration (also used for the development VM described below) can be found in (parameters.yml)[resources/config/production/parameters.yml].

 ## Development VM